Kronuz/Xapiand/docs/_docs/reference-guide/aggregations.md

 #### Query DSL

-One can use other Query DSL specific parameters at the same level as the topmost `"_aggregations"` key.
+One can use other Query DSL specific parameters at the same level as the topmost `_aggregations` key.
 For example, there are many occasions when aggregations are required but search hits are not.
-For these cases the hits can be ignored by setting the Query DSL `"_limit"` parameter to zero.
+For these cases the hits can be ignored by setting the Query DSL `_limit` parameter to zero.